Are you missing summer? The warmth of the sun on your face, long lazy days, and ice cold glasses of lemonade to cool you off in the afternoon? Me too.

-You have to work a little harder to eat enough fruit in the winter.
+Most of us have to work a little harder to eat enough fruit in the winter.
 At least I do.
-Fresh citrus is available, but I find myself relying on frozen fruit at breakfast more and more, especially since I’m in a smoothie routine.
+Tart, juicy citrus is available, but I find myself relying on frozen fruit at breakfast more and more, like frozen peaches, especially when I’m in a smoothie routine.
 Even if I don’t get a workout every morning, my blender sure does.

 You might notice there’s sugar in this recipe.
 I was going for a true lemonade flavor which is typically achieved with lemon juice, water and sugar.
 I did experiment.
 One tablespoon left the smoothie a bit puckery and 2 was the perfect balance, so you might be OK with 1 1/2.
 I also tried maple syrup with good success if that’s more your style.